| name | grill-me |

 - Locked decisions

-- Assumptions carried into planning
+- Assumptions carried forward

 - Risks and deferred items